coleifer/huey/docs/recipes.rst

   (:ref:`multiple-consumers`).
 * The queue ``name`` is the storage namespace.
 Two instances with the same name on the same storage are the same queue; instances sharing a sqlite file must use distinct names.
+Note that the Redis storage sanitizes the name, stripping all characters besides alphanumerics and underscores -- so names must remain distinct *after* sanitization.
 * ``immediate`` mode is a per-instance setting -- in tests, remember to flip it on every instance.